CansyLand/sticker-app/README.md

 # Sticker-App

-Convert .xlsx table rows to pdf stickers
+Converts order list .xlsx tables to pdf shipment stickers.

 ## Setup

-For deployment change package.json homepage to your url path and App.js router route!
+For deployment change package.json homepage to your url path.
+Also rename .env.example to .env and update the variables.

+npm run build
+upload to ./build directory your ftp server

 ## Local development

-- Backend use MAMP
+This app uses a translations labrary api in ./backend Copy its content to MAMPs htdocs directory and run local server

+For frontend run `npm start`

 ## To-Do

-move api outside of build folder auto upload via cml? show message if new row is addet to db waschanleitung own tab glyphs collection
+Show message if new row is addet to translation db Waschanleitung own tab
+Glyphs collection

 graphics?
 PDF maker
-auto safer
+auto db safer if its different
 Move sticker content / layout from hardcoded to database Why is ftp uploaded files structure differnt?